urbit/urbit.org-reloaded/content/grants/send-emails-to-a-mailing-list.md

 One gall agent: %mailer

+++on-init

-++on-init: On initial load, tells file-server that it wants to serve a webpage at /mailer
+On initial load, tells file-server that it wants to serve a webpage at /mailer

 ++on-poke